richpl/PyBasic/README.md

 ## Open issues

 * Currently there is no way to terminate an infinite loop in a BASIC program without terminating the intepreter itself (e.g. using Ctrl-C).
+* Negative values are printed with a space (e.g. '- 5') in program listings because of tokenization.
+This does not affect functionality.